nisha8c/imr-sick-leave-prototype/README.md

 ### 🔐 Privacy and Data Protection (In detail)

-In this prototype, security mechanisms such as HTTPS, authentication, and encryption are not implemented, since the focus is on functionality and structure.
+In this prototype, security mechanisms such as HTTPS, authentication, and full encryption are not implemented, since the focus is on functionality and structure.
 However, if this system were developed further into a production-ready application, I would ensure full data protection by introducing the following measures:

 #### 1. Data in transit